 Our Senior Pastors

-Pastors Larwin and Silvia Nickelson
+Larwin & Silvia Nickelson

 Larwin is a Swiss national of Indian origin.
 In 1981 he graduated from Bible College in Seattle, Washington (USA) where he was also ordained as a pastor.